edvilme/documentation/content/applications/inventory_and_mrp/inventory/routes/strategies/removal.rst

 ===============================

 Removal strategies determine which products are taken from the warehouse when orders are confirmed.
-This is why selecting the correct removal strategies to best suit the needs of the warehouse is important.

 First In, First Out (FIFO)
 --------------------------

-When using a :guilabel:`First In, First Out (FIFO)` strategy, a demand for a product triggers a removal rule, which requests a transfer for the lot/serial number that entered the stock first (have been in stock for the longest time).
+When using a :guilabel:`First In, First Out (FIFO)` strategy, demand for a product triggers a removal rule, which requests a transfer for the lot/serial number that entered the stock first (and therefore, has been in stock for the longest time).

-For example, imagine there are three lots of nails in the warehouse.
-Those three have the following lot numbers: 00001, 00002, 00003, each with five boxes of nails in it.
+For example, imagine there are three lots of nails in the warehouse, and have the corresponding: lot numbers: 00001, 00002, 00003.
+Each lot has five boxes of nails in it.

-Lot 00001 entered the stock on May 23, lot 00002 on May 25, and lot 00003 on June 1.
+Lot `00001` entered the stock on May 23, lot `00002` on May 25, and lot `00003` on June 1.
 A customer orders six boxes on June 11.

-Using the :abbr:`FIFO (First In, First Out)` removal strategy, a transfer is requested for the five boxes from lot 00001 and one of the boxes in lot 00002, since lot 00001 entered the stock first.
+Using the :abbr:`FIFO (First In, First Out)` removal strategy, a transfer request will pick the five boxes from lot 00001 first, and then from the boxes in lot 00002, since lot 00001 entered the stock first.
 The box from lot 00002 is taken next because it has the oldest receipt date after lot 00001.

 .. image:: removal/fifo-nails-picking.png